1. How do you handle the pressure?

 16. What do you think will be the most challenging part of this position?

-It will be to build the relationship with my employees because that will take time .
+It will be to build the relationship with my employees because that will take time.
 However, I also feel it is one of the most rewarding part of this position.
-I enjoy relationship-building and helping others achieve success.
+I enjoy relationship-building and helping others to achieve their success.

 17. Why should we hire you?